vjeantet/bitfan/processors/filter-exec/readme.md

 Set "." when output is json formated and want to replace current event fields with output response. (usefull )

+### codec
+* Value type is codec
+* Default value is `"plain"`

+The codec used for input data.
+Input codecs are a convenient method for decoding your data before it enters the input, without needing a separate filter in your bitfan pipeline

 ## Configuration blueprint